What is The Mechanism of Action and How Do Antidepressant Drugs Work

-How do Antidepressant Drugs Work Compared to the Older Tricyclics and other Medications
+How Do Newer Antidepressant Drugs Work Compared to the Older Tricyclics and other Medications

 Opiates were used up until the late 1950’s and amphetamines through the late 1960’s, but due to the risk of addiction, they fell out of favor.
 During the early 1950’s, MAOI (monoamine oxidase inhibitors – MAOI is plural) were introduced.
 The MAOI were first introduced as anti-tuberculosis drugs and are still a mainstay treatment of TB.
 Once the brain’s three neurotransmitters have played their part in sending messages in the brain, they get broken down and then disposed of by a protein in the brain called monoamine oxidase, a liver and brain enzyme.
 These MAOI work by blocking this activity.
 They block the degradation of the monoamine neurotransmitters by inhibiting the enzyme monoamine oxidase, leading to increased concentrations of these neurotransmitters in the brain; and an increase in neurotransmission.
 When the excess neurotransmitters don’t get destroyed, they start accumulating in the brain.
 Since depression is associated with low levels of these monoamines, increasing the monoamines ease depressive symptoms.
 MAOI lost their popularity due to their potentially severe side effects.
 The major side effect was caused by the increase in tyramine, which can lead to a very serious side effect if these MAOI are taken with certain foods containing tyramine.
 Therefore, most of the time the patient must be on a strict diet, unless they are on the MAOI patch at the lowest dose.
 Additionally, MAOI have many interactions with other drugs, this must be watched closely by the doctor and pharmacist.